Efficient high-order accurate Fresnel diffraction via areal quadrature and the nonuniform FFT: Fresnel edge integral methods---equivalence and desingularization

 The formula \eqref{nsli}, in the form of the above code looped over target points, serves as our reference direct method.
 A documented, tested MATLAB/Octave implementation is in the repository \cite{fresnaqgit} in {\tt bdrymeths/nsli\_pts.m}

 \begin{rmk} When a poor quadrature (that is, low order and few nodes) is used with deep shadow regions, the usual line integral \eqref{li} has one advantage over NSLI \eqref{nsli}: it can in shadows achieve {\em relative} accuracy in $u$, appropriate to the quadrature, because $u_\tbox{geom}=0$ exactly.
 NSLI merely achieves {\em absolute} accuracy in $u$, thus may require a better quadrature to resolve deep shadows than \eqref{li} (as implemented by, eg, BDWF).
 In essence, $\uapg\approx 1$ (the ``1'' term in \eqref{nsli}) to limited accuracy, which is then poorly canceled in \eqref{bab}.
-To remedy this, our NSLI implementation also includes a flag to use \eqref{li} for targets far from $\pO$, combining the robustness of \eqref{nsli} with the deep shadow relative accuracy of BDWF. \end{rmk}
+To remedy this, our NSLI implementation also includes an \ch{option} to use \eqref{li} for targets far from $\pO$, combining the robustness of \eqref{nsli} with the deep shadow relative accuracy of \ch{traditional edge integrals}. \end{rmk}